Infineon/mtb-example-psoc4-msclp-mptx-touchpad/README.md

  Version | Description of change
  ------- | ---------------------
- 1.0.0   | New code example to showcase MPTX technique. <br> This version is not backward compatible with ModusToolbox&trade; v2.4
+ 1.0.0   | New code example to showcase MPTX technique. <br> This version is not backward compatible with ModusToolbox&trade; v3.1
+ 1.0.1   | Minor fixes
 <br>